Siminov/hybrid/README.md

 Easy to use with PhoneGap, It provides Object Relationship Mapping between JavaScript Class and Database

 ###### 3. Synchronous Database Operations
-All Database operations in Siminov Hybrid Framework are Synchronous, because it use communication channel provided by Native Platform.
+All Database operations in Siminov Web Framework are Synchronous, because it use communication channel provided by Native Platform.
 This is an advantage over Phonegap where all database operations are asynchronous.

 ###### 4. Handle Application Initialization